Spain's slow recovery yet to be felt in austerity-worn capital

 The result has been a steady outpouring of popular discontent.
 In November street cleaners and gardeners downed tools for 13 days, leaving the city's streets pockmarked with overflowing bins, dead rats and pigeons and its drains choked with piles of autumn leaves.

-The city is also plagued with intermittent strikes by public transport workers, protests by nurses and doctors over the partial privatization of hospital management and threatened walkouts by park workers and protests by workers in blood transfusion centers.
+The city is also plagued with intermittent strikes by public transport workers, protests by nurses and doctors over the partial privatisation of hospital management and threatened walkouts by park workers and protests by workers in blood transfusion centres.
 Many of the city's public buildings are in disrepair, and proliferating pot-holes have made cycling more hazardous.

 Though tourism has risen this year on Spain's popular beaches, visits to Madrid fell by about a fifth in August from a year earlier, the worst on record for the city, while Catalonia, home to the more popular seaside city of Barcelona, welcomed 12 percent more.